U.S. Senate career of JD Vance: United Kingdom

 In July 2024, after the British Labour Party won a landslide victory in the 2024 United Kingdom general election, Vance said in a speech at the National Conservatism Convention: "I was talking with a friend recently ... what is the first truly Islamist country that will get a nuclear weapon?
 And we were like, 'maybe it's Iran, maybe Pakistan already kind of counts', and then we sort of finally decided maybe it's actually the UK, since Labour just took over".

 Senior British officials, such as Angela Rayner, James Murray, and Andrew Bowie dismissed this statement, which echoed right-wing characterizations of Britain and Europe.
 Nevertheless, Vance and British foreign secretary David Lammy have described each other as friends, and Vance's foreign policy advisor, Elbridge Colby, called Lammy "far preferable" to his Conservative predecessor, David Cameron.

 Resignation and replacement in the U.S. Senate

+Republican nominee, Donald Trump selected Senator JD Vance to be his running mate in the 2024 United States presidential election, and Vance accepted.
+Vance was elected the 50th Vice President of the United States in an election.

-After his election as vice president of the United States, Vance announced on January 9, 2025 his plan to resign his Senate seat, effective January 10.
+Due to his and then-former President Donald Trump's victory in the 2024 presidential election, Vance announced on January 9, 2025 his plan to resign his Senate seat, effective January 10.
 On January 21, 2025, Vance swore in Lieutenant Governor of Ohio Jon Husted as his replacement after he was appointed by Ohio governor Mike DeWine.